smu-cs-3353/22s-pa02-dahyundudes/README.md

 One notable difference we do see is the drastic difference in the disparity between the best and worst performances of the algorithm.
 All the sets are more clumped together, showing a smaller difference between the worst performances and the best.

+### Shell Sort
+Shell sort is a variation on insertion sort that attempts to fix its worst case scenario, that being moving data across large gaps.
+This is a case seen previously with the poor performance of the duplicate sets, as the duplicate values had to be moved through the length of the list.

+Here are the graphs showing the algorithm's performance with the various integer and string datasets:

+Although the graphs seem to show that the worse case remains as significantly inefficient, a closer look at the step size of the x-axis shows a significant improvement in performance.
+This closely resembles the published bounds of this algorithm, as the upper bound still remains at O(n^2) with the two duplicate sets.
+The lower bound, in this case O(n ln n), still remains to be with fully sorted and partially sorted lists.

+Unlike Insertion sort, this data set seems to handle the growing sizes of the datasets significantly better, showing a shallower curve.
+Additionally, the performance of the string sets is generally lower than that of the integer sets.

+### Intro Sort
+The sort used by the Standard Template Library, this sort is highly complex and serves to take the advantages, of insertion, quicksort, and heap sort in order to create a stable and dependable sorting algorithm.
+However, this does lead to a highly advanced and difficult implementation.

+Here are the graphs showing the algorithm's performance with the various integer and string datasets:

+### Tim Sort
+Also a hybrid sort, this sort was created to be optimized for real world data for use in python.
+This sort includes implementation of merge and insertion sort.

+Here are the graphs showing the algorithm's performance with the various integer and string datasets:

+## Conclusion

 ## Credits